Wolf Centre: An Ontario Signature Educational Experience

 Educating the Public About Wolf Behaviour and Wolf Ecology

 The Wolf Centre is a 5,000 square foot, all indoor facility that houses self-guided, museum-style exhibits, a cinema and classroom, a souvenir shop, a large indoor observatory, and it is wheelchair accessible!
 Our staff are onsite to answer any questions you may have, so don’t be shy!
 The wolves are viewed through one-way glass from inside the building.
 Visit the observatory and maybe catch a glimpse of Haliburton Forest’s wolf pack: permanent residents of Haliburton Forest since 1993.

-With live wolfcams and wolf exhibits, you can almost always catch a glimpse of our wolves as they wander through their large, naturally forested environment.
-Plus, with our mission to educate, you can personalize your visit by asking our friendly staff more about our wolves.
+Our mission is to educate, so you can personalize your visit by asking our friendly staff more about our wolves.

 Make a Day of it!